Devin Booker scores 30 points, Suns beat Rockets 124-109

-PHOENIX (AP)Devin Booker scored 30 points, Cam Johnson added 19 and the Phoenix Suns won their fourth straight game by beating the Houston Rockets 124-109 on Sunday night.
+PHOENIX (AP)Devin Booker scored 30 points on his 26th birthday in another stellar scoring performance, leading the Phoenix Suns over the Houston Rockets 124-109 on Sunday night.

+The two-time All-Star – who’s already in his eighth NBA season after being drafted in 2015 at 19 years old – is entering what many would consider the prime years of his career.

 The Rockets, who dropped to 1-6, never led in the game but also never fell too far behind.
 They threatened to push ahead a few times, even briefly tying it at 86 when Usman Garuba hit a corner 3-pointer.